Apprenticeship Frequently Asked Questions

 In response to requests for academic recognition of registered apprenticeship training in Wisconsin, the Wisconsin Technical College System (WTCS) provides a Technical Studies-Journeyworker Associate in Applied Science Degree (WTCS Program Number 10-499-5).
 The Technical Studies-Journeyworker AAS Degree is designed to support lifelong learning and accelerate the achievement of individual career goals.
 A person who successfully completes a Bureau of Apprenticeship Standards registered apprenticeship program which includes a minimum of 400 hours of paid-related instruction in the Wisconsin Technical College System and is at least three years in length is granted the 39 credits of technical studies portion of the Technical Studies-Journeyworker AAS Degree.
 Additionally, the candidate must then complete 21 credits of General Education including: 6 credits in Communications, 3 credits in Social Science, 3 credits in Behavioral Science, 3 credits in Math and/or Science and 6 credits of other General Education electives.

 NOTE: All general education courses must be selected from the approved list of WTCS general education courses.
-If you are interested in this degree option, please make an appointment with the Dean of Advanced Manufacturing at Lakeshore Technical College.
+If you are interested in this degree option, please make an appointment with the Dean of Advanced Manufacturing at Lakeshore College.

 What is Evening / Night / Non-paid-related instruction?

 Apprentices are required to complete a minimum number of non-paid-related classes as outlined for their specific trade.
 The apprentice should check the terms of his or her contract to establish what non-paid-related instruction he or she is required to complete on his or her own time and at his or her own expense.
 It is advised that apprentices consult with the joint apprenticeship committee for the specific trade if it is not clear what is required in their non-paid-related instruction.
-Lakeshore Technical College operates an evening schedule for non-paid-related instruction scheduling courses in the fall, winter, and spring.
+Lakeshore College operates an evening schedule for non-paid-related instruction scheduling courses in the fall, winter, and spring.

 What is the Wisconsin Apprenticeship Law?